 We also recommend you bring safety shears or other safe methods for quick release.
 We will have safety shears on site for each meeting.

-For Rope Bite and Rope + More, you may also want to bring some money for food or drinks … and for tipping our hard-working bartenders well!
-We also ask for donations when we have guest presenters.
+For Rope Bite, you may also want to bring some money for food or drinks … and for tipping our hard-working bartenders well!
+We may also ask for donations when we have guest presenters.

 We recommend wearing clothes that are comfortable to tie and/or be tied in.
 Clothing that allows for free range of movement is best, and form-fitting clothing is typically advised for those who plan to be tied.